 The second and more important reason was that I made no attempt to understand them and get comfortable with them — they were black boxes and I let them remain black boxes.
 When I cleared the cut-offs in the Sims leading up to the test, I never bothered to try to learn the solutions to questions I had ignored.

-In my first attempt focussed more on getting better at what I knew rather than learning what I did not know and thus did not expand my range of scoring opportunities.
+In my first attempt I focussed more on getting better at what I knew rather than learning what I did not know and thus did not expand my range of scoring opportunities.
 So my single point agenda in the lead up to my second attempt was to focus on really getting the better of my pet hates and increase my range of scoring areas.

 The more detailed you make this list the better your prep will be — calculation DI, Venn Diagram LRs, Time Speed & Distance etc.